dannymrock/Parallel-Metaheuristics/README.md

 This project contains some implementation examples of parallel metaheuristics in Python.

-- example1.py - presents an example of the use of the python random number generator.
+- 1_warmup_example.py - presents an example of the use of the python random number generator.
-- example2.py - implements a parallel execution of a dummy function.
+- 2_first_dummy_parallel.py - implements a parallel execution of a dummy function.
-- hill_climbing.py - implements a very simple hill climbing algorithm for solving a QAP problem.
-- hill_climbing-tai-20b.py - implements the hill climbing algorithm but solving a QAPLIB instance (Tai20b).
+- 3_hill_climbing_seq.py - implements a hill climbing algorithm for solving a QAPLIB instance (Tai20b).
-- par_hill_climbing-tai-20b.py - implements a parallel version (independent-multiwalks) of the hill climbing algorithm.
+- 4_hill_climbing-par.py - implements a parallel version (independent-multiwalks) of the hill climbing algorithm.
-- tabu_search-tai-20b.py - implements a basic tabu search algorithm.
-- par_tabu_search-tai-20b.py - implements a parallel version of the tabu search algorithm.
-- par_tabu_search-tai-20b-vp3.py - implements a parallel tabu search for python v3.
+- 5_tabu_search-par.py - implements a parallel tabu search for for solving a QAPLIB instance (Tai20b).
-- par_tabu_search-tai-20b-td.py - implements a parallel tabu search, inluding a termination detection mechanism.
+- 6_tabu_search-par-td.py - implements a parallel tabu search, including a termination detection mechanism.

-Currently, the implemented metaheuristics are not so efficient, there are many optimization on the code that must be done.
+Currently, the implemented metaheuristics are not so efficient, there are some code optimization that must be done.
-I am using these examples only to explore how to implement parallelism in python.
+These examples are useful to explore how to implement parallelism in python.

 Enjoy it!